 Reading books about feelings can help your child learn how to put their feelings into words and regulate their emotions.
 These books model how children can respond to complex feelings through charming illustrations, relatable storylines, and loveable characters who kids can see themselves in.

-For instance, I’m Happy-Sad Today is a fun, colorful book that helps children work through conflicting feelings and mixed emotions.
-The book even includes a resource guide for adults filled with suggestions and strategies for supporting your child's social-emotional learning.
+For instance, You Are Enough is a colorful book that helps children see how wonderful their uniqueness is, and how to celebrate themselves and others, and is great for supporting your child's social-emotional learning.
 These resources will set your child up for success as they get ready to take on the changing social dynamics of upper elementary school.

 When your child learns how to cope with their feelings, they’ll be able to grow their friendships, effectively communicate with adults, and more easily overcome personal setbacks.
 (Here’s how to talk to your kids about embracing failure.)